 Castration should be done by 6-8 months of age.
 Reducing the odour produced by the sebaceous glands on the skin is one of the main reasons owners get their ferrets castrated.

-Reasons for sterilising your Male Ferret
+Reasons For Sterilising Your Male Ferret

 Ferrets | Vaccination

 Canine distemper virus is a fatal disease in ferrets.
-Ferrets risk being exposed because is ubiquitous.
+Ferrets risk being exposed because it is ubiquitous.
 It is a prevalent disease in dogs and transmission of the virus is most commonly accomplished by aerosol exposure.
 Direct contact with conjunctival and nasal exudates, urine, faeces and skin also cause infection.

 No treatment is available and mortality is 100% in ferrets.